-- Using a comma between noun clauses in a compound subject or object Example (compound subject): - Incorrect: The music teacher from your high school, and the football teacher from mine are married. - Correct: The music teacher from your high school and the football teacher from mine are married.
+Don't use a comma between noun clauses in a compound subject or object.

+- Incorrect (compound subject): The music teacher from your high school, and the football teacher from mine are married. - Incorrect (compound object): Jeff told me that the job was still available, and that the manager wanted to interview me.
-Example (compound object):

-- Incorrect: Jeff told me that the job was still available, and that the manager wanted to interview me. - Correct: Jeff told me that the job was still available and that the manager wanted to interview me. - Using a comma after an independent clause when it is followed by a dependent clause.
-Example: - Incorrect: She was late for class, because her alarm clock was broken.
-The cat scratched at the door, while I was eating. - Correct: She was late for class because her alarm clock was broken.
-The cat scratched at the door while I was eating.
+Don't use a comma after an independent clause when it is followed by a dependent clause.

+- Incorrect: She was late for class, because her alarm clock was broken. - Incorrect: The cat scratched at the door, while I was eating.